internxt/cli/docker/README.md

 ### Using Workspaces
 If you have access to Internxt Workspaces and want to use the WebDAV server with a specific workspace instead of your personal drive, you can set the INXT_WORKSPACE_ID environment variable.

+### Permanent File Deletion
+By default, when you delete files through the WebDAV server, they are moved to your Internxt trash and can be recovered.
+However, you can configure the server to delete files permanently by enabling `WEBDAV_DELETE_FILES_PERMANENTLY`.
+⚠️ WARNING: When this option is enabled, deleted files CANNOT be recovered.
+They will be permanently deleted from your Internxt account, bypassing the trash entirely.
+Use this option with extreme caution and only if you understand the consequences.

 ## 🌐 Accessing WebDAV